-16 17 STEI is a member of the Utility Collaborative Service ("UCS") group.
+STEI is a member of the Utility Collaborative Service ("UCS") group.
 The UCS model enables LDCs the ability to use class leading CIS and financial software at a shared cost.
 When STEI joined UCS, the membership was smaller and STEI was paying a higher price for the CIS and financial software, as well as for IT hosting.
 As the membership grew STEI has achieved savings through economies of scale.

-- 19 Collaborative efforts of this group include but not limited to:
+1 Collaborative efforts of this group include but not limited to:

 - Customer Connect Web Portal

 - Shared billing and collection systems

 - Shared financial systems

 - Shared reporting

 - Shared Interactive Voice Response (IVR)

 - Shared IT Hosting

 - Shared back office support

-- STEI is also a member of a CustomerFirst initiative.
-This Group consists of 8 non-contiguous LDCs working together to provide ever increasing efficiencies, level of service and preserving - 30 the close relationships with our customers.
-STEI, together with a nearby LDC, is applying to the - 31 Ontario Power Authority for a Roving Energy Manager (REM).
-The shared REM position is a
+- 11 STEI is also a member of a CustomerFirst initiative.
+This Group consists of 8 non-contiguous - 12 LDCs working together to provide ever increasing efficiencies, level of service and preserving - the close relationships with our customers.
+STEI, together with a nearby LDC, is applying to the - 14 Ontario Power Authority for a Roving Energy Manager (REM).
+The shared REM position is a - 15 cost effective initiative that will enhance STEI's CDM effort and produce more energy savings - which will improve the competitive position of our consumers.

-1 cost effective initiative that will enhance STEI's CDM effort and produce more energy savings 2 which will improve the competitive position of our consumers.
+Collaborative efforts of this group include but not limited to:

-- Collaborative efforts of this group include but not limited to: - Group buying effort - Sharing CDM resources such as REMs to manage overall costs - Group effort to update Conditions of Service - Sharing Asset Management software
+- Group buying effort - Sharing CDM resources such as REMs to manage overall costs - Group effort to update Conditions of Service - Sharing Asset Management software

-- 10 STEI also considers the safety of its employees and customers as critical to its overall success. - 11 STEI has an excellent safety record with over 18 years and 1.1 million man hours worked - 12 without a lost time accident.
+- 25 STEI also considers the safety of its employees and customers as critical to its overall success. - 26 STEI has an excellent safety record with over 18 years and 1.1 million man hours worked - 27 without a lost time accident.

-- 14 STEI is also Occupational Health and Safety Assessment Series ("OHSAS) 18001 certified. - 15 OHSAS 18001 assists organizations in managing and controlling their health and safety risks - and improving their OH&S performance.
-The OHSAS 18001 occupational health and safety - 17 management system is assessed objectively, certified credibly, and recognized internationally. - 18 By controlling the OH&S risks that are consistent with their OH&S policy and objectives, - 19 organizations can achieve and demonstrate sound health and safety performance and - 20 stewardship.
+- 29 STEI is also Occupational Health and Safety Assessment Series ("OHSAS) 18001 certified. - 30 OHSAS 18001 assists organizations in managing and controlling their health and safety risks - 31 and improving their OH&S performance.
+The OHSAS 18001 occupational health and safety organizations can achieve and demonstrate sound health and safety performance and stewardship.